MANTRA - Part of Smithsonian Institution's National Museum of American History

 - Instant dissemination of knowledge and information through on-line translation.

-in the use of translation equivalents, expressions and styles.
+- Standardization and uniformity in the use of translation equivalents, expressions and styles.

 - Increasing the efficiency of translation by providing maximum utilities and user friendly tools used in the translation like on-line Dictionary and Thesaurus and dynamic expansion of lexicon by the user.

 - To help the Government bodies to execute and promote Official Language through the help of the modern IT